 Technology has become simply an extension and part of our lives.
 Small organizations now have access to the kind of resources that were previously available only to bigger companies, offering a much more level playing field.

 In the early days, when resources are tight, this makes perfect sense.
-You might be asking for a friend’s help to build a simple website, or have your manager take on payroll and marketing alongside their’ day job.’
-But what happens when you start to take off your business?
+You might be asking for a friend’s help to build a simple website or have your manager take on payroll and marketing alongside their job.
+But what happens when your business starts to take off?

-And this is where the Managed Services Providers (or MSPs) steps in.
+And this is where Managed Services Providers (or MSPs) steps in.

 Managed services is a system in which a company proactively outsources some IT planning operations and functions in order to improve efficiency and cut costs.

-In short, a Managed Service Provider is a firm that controls the IT infrastructure of a client remotely and manages all IT operations.
+In short, an MSP business is a firm that controls the IT infrastructure of a client remotely and manages all IT operations.

 Different types of MSPs will also use various tools, and we will present it here in this article.
-We can look at the various types of software and tools that Managed Service Providers can use to support its clients.
+We can look at the various types of software and tools that Managed Service Providers use to support their clients.

 Eventually, we will be providing and present some of the best software solutions for managed service providers we can dig up.
 We will study each of them briefly and show their most interesting features.